bergio13/SDS/README.md

 # SDS
-Statistical Methods for Data Science Homeworks
+Statistical Methods for Data Science Homeworks (in R)